Heating

 Heater:

 In heat mode, a thermostat sensor (usually located above the sliding door) will cycle the heater on & off maintaining the temperature set by the control panel.
-If there is water in the container it will also be heated and could reach a maximum of 162 degrees F.

 NOTE: The air heating function can still be used with the water tank empty.